Advice

 Bank Transfer

-• On the Record: Bank transfers offer a transparent and verifiable transaction record.
+• On the record: Has a verifiable transaction record.
 Both the buyer and seller can access this record for future reference.

 RELATED: How to Sell a Car: 10 Steps for Success